opa-oz/commit-msg/README.md

 npm install --save-dev commit-msg-regex
 ```

-To install it as `devDependency`.
 When this module is installed it will override
 the existing `commit-msg` file in your `.git/hooks` folder.
 Existing
 `commit-msg` hooks will be backed up as `commit-msg.old` in the same repository.